jimmychuichui/2023-Spring-Mountain-Madness/README.md

 <p>

 Download or clone the source code.
 Make sure python is correctly installed on your computer.
-Check for dependancy (if colorama is not installed, running below comand will make sure it installed)
+Check for dependancy belowby running the code (if colorama or PyInstaller is not installed, running below comand will make sure it installed)
 ```
 pip install colorama pyinstaller
 ```